kamermans/github-skyline/README.md

 ![OpenSCAD Screenshot](images/openscad.png)

 # Generating an STL file
-In order to generate an STL file, you msut have a recent version of [OpenSCAD](https://openscad.org/downloads.html) installed and accessible from your `PATH` (or you can specify the path with `--openscad /path/to/openscad`).
+In order to generate an STL file, you must have a recent version of [OpenSCAD](https://openscad.org/downloads.html) installed and accessible from your `PATH` (or you can specify the path with `--openscad /path/to/openscad`).

 ```